microsoftgraph/microsoft-graph-docs-contrib/concepts/use-postman.md

 The Azure AD application now has permissions to make requests on behalf of a user to call Mail.Read and as an application for User.Read.All.

 ## Step 4 - Configuring authentication
-After forking the **Microsoft Graph** collection in your own workspace, set up the environment variables to get an access token.
+After forking the **Microsoft Graph** collection in your own workspace, set up environment variables to get an access token.

 1. In the top right corner, choose the **No environment** drop-down list.
 2. Select **Microsoft Graph environment**.